wroge/scan/README.md

 # Scan

-This package offers a powerful and efficient way to scan SQL rows into any Go type, leveraging the power of generics.
+The scan package offers a powerful and efficient way to scan SQL rows into any Go type, leveraging the power of generics.
 This package emphasizes simplicity, performance, and best practices in error handling.

 ## Features